Holi Festival in Nepal- The Color festival date and Celebration

 Nepal Holi Festival

-The tradition of celebrating the Holi festival in Nepal has been for a very long time.
-Holi festival in Nepal is celebrated traditionally in the major cities of Nepal.
-In Basantapur Durbar square of Kathmandu, hoi is celebrated by erecting a long bamboo stick which is called lingo, which is covered with pieces of many colours in a different cloth.
-In the Holi eve the lingo is bought down and the cloth.
+The tradition of celebrating the Holi festival in Nepal has been going on very long.
+The Holi festival is traditionally celebrated in major cities in Nepal.
+In Basantapur Durbar Square of Kathmandu, hoi is celebrated by erecting a long bamboo stick called dialect, which is covered with pieces of many colors in different cloths.
+In the Holi eve, the vocabulary and the fabric are bought down.

-It is also said that the festival of colour has been known and celebrated since the 4th century.
+It is also said that the festival of color has been known and celebrated since the 4th century.
 Holi festival in Nepal is all about enjoyment and celebrations.
 Gujiya is a famous dish which is cooked during Holi.
-People smirk one another with colours, water and celebrate by eating and dancing together.
-The celebration of Holi begins a couple of days before the actual festivals.
+People smirked at one another with colors and water and celebrated by eating and dancing together.
+The celebration of Holi begins a couple of days before the actual festival.

-Holi festival in Nepal is the combination of colours, water, music with your close once. smirking colour answers to one another are considered as an act of love.
-After smirking at colours and people visit the houses of their relatives and enjoy.
-Thus, this day is celebrated by singing, dancing, and playing with colours.
+Holi festival in Nepal combines colors, water, and music with your loved ones.
+Smirking color answers to one another is considered an act of love.
+After sneering at colors, people visit their relatives’ houses and enjoy themselves.
+Thus, this day is celebrated by singing, dancing, and playing with colors.
 Generally, Holi is celebrated in different places at different times, so the date of celebration of Holi differs from place to place.
-Traditionally the Pihckari was used to make out of bamboo but nowadays there are different designs of Pihckari.
-Children use Pihckari to play with the water whereas adult people use water balloons.
+Traditionally, the Pihckari was made out of bamboo, but nowadays, there are different designs of Pihckari.
+Children use Pihckari to play with water, whereas adults use water balloons.

-Different Colour powder and water are mixed and splashed to one another.
-Holi is one of those festivals where one another forgets their fights and celebrate without with joy.
-It does not matter if you know the person or don’t know they will play Holi with you.
+Different Colour powder and water are mixed and splashed on one another.
+Holi is one of those festivals where one another forgets their fights and celebrates without joy.
+It does not matter if you know the person or don’t know; they will play Holi with you.
 Mainly foreigners enjoy this festival more.

 Significance of Celebrating Holi